normnXT/quizquiz/README.md

+**Fix state for current score pie chart changing when drop down is changed

 # QuizQuiz

 QuizQuiz is an interactive quiz application built with modern web technologies.
 It provides users with a seamless experience to test their knowledge across various categories and difficulty levels.